 There are of course many reports and articles about this, but we have our view too.
 When we scan our homepage, our figures are usually in the 99% mark, but other pages such as those with Commerce can be in the 80%-90% which is also fast.

-A fast website is one that is loaded from a good hosting server, and optimised properly and throughout, using skilled tools, and a professional company behind it.
+A good hosting server will load up a fast webstie – one that is optimised properly and throughout, using skilled tools, and a professional company behind it.

 If you would like us to look into your website’s speed, visit our Website Healthcheck page, and we will run through it for you, and send you a simple report.
 Or just give us a call, or click the Livechat link down the bottom of this page.